What’s on the horizon for the Beekeeper product roadmap? Join us for the first Beekeeper product webinar, Beekeeper Tech Talk, on March 22, 2018 10am…

 Here’s a brief overview of what was covered at this Inner Hive forum.

 To kick off Beekeeper’s very first mini-conference in style, David Nydegger, VP Product Management presented a keynote that gave attendees an overview of where Beekeeper has been, and a sneak peek at where we’re headed.
-First, he opened up with some stats on Beekeeper’s usage.

 While we can’t give away everything that was covered at the forum, one topic that was discussed at length in this keynote was that Beekeeper is significantly expanding its functionality for customers by building several operational features that we’ll be rolling out soon.